 The four estimated tax payments are generally due each year on the 15th of April, June, September and January.
 But if that date falls on a weekend or federal holiday, the 1040-ES filing deadline is pushed to the following business day.

 The IRS prefers you figure the total estimated tax for the entire year, divide it by four and send in equal payments according to the schedule.
 There's a work sheet with the Form 1040-ES package or as part of your tax software to do it.

 You can send a paper check along with the Form 1040-ES voucher.
 Alternatively, you can file electronically with a credit card or by enrolling in the tax agency's Electronic Federal Tax Payment System, or EFTPS, or by using the IRS' Direct Pay option.

 However, many times, folks who receive a financial windfall immediately spend the proceeds without any thought to the tax implications.
 Even people who earn a steady stream of money that isn't taxed upfront tend to put off filing estimated taxes because they need the cash and figure they'll settle things with the IRS at the annual April filing deadline.

 But ignoring your estimated tax duties is not wise.
 If you end up owing $1,000 or more in April, you might have underpaid your tax bill.
-And that could result in you owing added penalties and interest, says Linda Durand, a certified public accountant with Drolet & Associates PLLC in Washington, D.C.
+And that could result in you owing added penalties and interest, says Linda Durand, a certified public accountant and tax manager at Drolet & Associates PLLC in Washington, D.C.
 "The IRS wants people to be paying their taxes during the year," she says.